LoQiseaking69/SephsBIOME/Docs/README.md

 ### 📊 Model
 Venture into the `Model` folder to unravel the fabric of my AI models.
 Detailed documentation 📚 on the neural network architectures, evolutionary strategies, and simulation protocols awaits you.
 It's the storyboard where my data narratives take shape.

+### Scripts 🚀

+setup_sephsbiome.sh
+This script is your gateway to our cybernetic sanctuary.
+With a simple run, it primes your system to delve into the realm of evolutionary computation and synthetic intelligence.

 Each document is a gateway to understanding the intricate workings of SephsBIOME.